Christian Walker Player Props: Diamondbacks vs. Dodgers

 - Walker racked up 141 total hits while slugging .477.

-- Among qualifying batters in baseball last year, his batting average ranked 89th, his on-base percentage ranked 63rd, and he was 23rd in the league in slugging.
+- Among the qualified hitters last season, he ranked 89th in batting average, while his on-base percentage ranked 63rd and he was 23rd in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.